Kailee Morgue: Personal life

 Morgue is based in Los Angeles.
 She is openly queer and pansexual.
 She practiced witchcraft for seven years but in August 2023, denounced witchcraft and announced that she was a born again Christian.
 Her favorite fictional character is Sailor Moon.
 In January 2024, she announced she was pregnant in a post on her TikTok account.

+Morgue came under fire in January 2024 for following alt-right Twitter accounts posting racist, homophobic, anti-semitic and transphobic content.